tamtran4869/E-commerce-analysis/Product_analysis.md

 _Received date: Oct 15, 2014_

 #### SQL query
-First step is to count order_id and order_id_refund by products, then compile the rates.
+The first step is to count order_id and order_id_refund by products, then compile the rates.

 ```
 -- Compile refund rates